btzy/lieuzhenghong.com/root/group_testing.md

 tags: ["public", "exploration", "maths", "computer science"]
 ---

-The year is 2020 and the world has been transformed into a post-apocalyptic wasteland.
+> The year is 2021 and the world has been transformed into a post-apocalyptic wasteland.
+> Due to a global pandemic the remnants of humanity have been reduced to
+> scavenging for GrabFood discounts, unable to remember what the sun looks like.
+> But there is hope.

+The year is 2021.
+The world has been transformed into a post-apocalyptic wasteland.
+COVID-19 has been cured,
+but one of the vaccines went horribly awry: some of the people who got the Oxford-Zeneca vaccine started frothing at the mouth, indiscriminately biting people, and chanting *"Volker Halbach, Volker Halbach"* before succumbing to their lack of qualia.
-Due to a global pandemic the remnants of humanity have been reduced to scavenging for GrabFood discounts, unable to remember what the sun looks like.
+Two pandemics in a row was too much for the world to handle, and the remnants of humanity have been reduced to scavenging for GrabFood discounts, unable to remember what the sun looks like.
 But there is hope.
-A new screening test has been devised: a perfect, infinitely sensitive test able to detect whether someone has the virus in a matter of seconds.
+A new screening test has been devised: a perfect, infinitely sensitive test that can detect whether someone has the virus in a matter of seconds.

 You are an overworked civil servant at the Ministry of Health.
-Your boss comes in one day into the bunker
+Your boss comes in one day
-(all Government officers have been relocated to fortified underground bunkers to prevent raider attacks) brandishing a couple of important-looking documents.
+(all Government offices have been relocated to fortified underground bunkers to prevent *pzombie* attacks) brandishing a couple of important-looking documents.

-"New directive from the Minister---we need to test every traveler that comes in with the new test!
+"New directive from the Minister---we need to test every traveler that comes in.
-Write me a proposal by today."
+Can you write me a proposal by today?"

-Resigned, you start writing the proposal.
+What choice do you have?
-It goes something like this:
+The proposal goes something like this:
 All visitors to the country will have to line up at a testing booth.
 When it's their turn they'll have to spit in a cup and then their secretions will be tested for the virus.